udexon/PhosPay/PhosPay_Step_1.md

 https://github.com/udexon/PhosPay/blob/master/rsa002.txt

-Adam then generate a short URL for the above and paste it as a social media comment on Brenda's social media's account.
+Adam then generates a short URL for the above and paste it as a social media comment on Brenda's social media's account.

 4. Brenda retrieves the encrypted message and descrypts it with her own private key (PVKB).